 Parma Das brought a glass of juice for each of them, then returned to the counter and brought the two breakfast plates and the meal she had prepared.
 She then returned to the counter a third time for napkins.

-“Thank you, dear,” Taus said, and with a four-pronged fork dug in.
+“Thank you, dear,” Taus said and dug in.

 Her breakfast, however, went untouched, and she just watched him start to eat.
 She smoothed the napkin on her lap.
 But then still watched him.
 She took a sip of juice.
 Then continued watching him.
 She arched her back, sitting more upright than before, and rested her hands in her lap.